rationalagents/gemstateio-groups/README.md

 Livestream/video-conference-only events with Idaho basis are great too, and we encourage groups that aren't doing this today to try it!

 ## Contributing
-If you know of new groups, dead groups, or want to update a group's information, please [open an issue](https://github.com/waded/gemstateio-groups/issues) or pull request.
-Please validate changes using the schema.
+If you know of new groups, dead groups, or want to update your group or another group's information, please [open an issue](https://github.com/waded/gemstateio-groups/issues) or pull request.

 ## Contributors
 - [@waded](https://github.com/waded)

 ## Acknowledgements
 The initial list of groups was selected from Idaho Tech Council's "Local Places For Techies To Network."
-For a time http://gemstate.io pointed at ITC's page at [@jdmullin]'s(http://twitter.com/jdmullin) MVP suggestion.
+For a time http://gemstate.io pointed at ITC's page at [@jdmullin](http://twitter.com/jdmullin)'s minimum viable product suggestion.

 ## License
 Public Domain